rachelrobbinsmayhill/classification-project/readme.md

 ## IV.
 MODULES:

-Python Module File - provides reproducible code for acquiring,  preparing, exploring, & testing the data. acquire.py - used to acquire data prepare.py - used to prepare data
+- [x] Python Module Files - provide reproducible code for acquiring,  preparing, exploring, & testing the data.
+    - [x] acquire.py - used to acquire data
+    - [x] prepare.py - used to prepare data

 ## V. REPRODUCIBILITY:
 ### Steps to Reproduce

-You will need an env.py file that contains the hostname, username, and password of the mySQL database that contains the telco_churn database.
+- [x] You will need an env.py file that contains the hostname, username, and password of the mySQL database that contains the telco_churn database.

-Store that env file locally in the repository.
+- [x] Store that env file locally in the repository.

-Make .gitignore and confirm .gitignore is hiding your env.py file.
+- [x] Make .gitignore and confirm .gitignore is hiding your env.py file.

-Clone my repo (including the acquire.py and prepare.py)
+- [x] Clone my repo (including the acquire.py and prepare.py)

-Import python libraries:  pandas, matplotlib, seaborn, numpy, and sklearn.
+- [x] Import python libraries:  pandas, matplotlib, seaborn, numpy, and sklearn.

-Follow steps as outlined in the README.md. and Churn_Work.ipynb
+- [x] Follow steps as outlined in the README.md. and Churn_Work.ipynb

-Run Churn_Report.ipynb to view the final product.
+- [x] Run Churn_Report.ipynb to view the final product.